 - University Counsel

 The guidelines are broad enough to allow for flexibility in accepting documentation from a range of perspectives given the different educational environments within these systems.
-These differences include such factors as open versus competitive enrollment; variation in class size; type of student population (e.g., traditional, nontraditional, transfer) undergraduate versus graduate program, and course format -- classroom, on-line, hybrid or field-based.
+These differences include such factors as open vs. competitive enrollment; variation in class size; type of student population (e.g., traditional, nontraditional, transfer) undergraduate vs. graduate program, and course format — classroom, online, hybrid, or field-based.

 Note: Diagnostic statements for the purposes of disability services and/or academic accommodations at UMB must come from an outside provider.
-Therefore, documentation from UMB Student Counseling Center ( SCC) may not be used for this intent.
+Therefore, documentation from the UMB Student Counseling Center (SCC) may not be used for this intent.